jamesob/Miser/README.md

 ## Get rich: be Miserly

 Miser is a Python library that can be used for writing scripts that'll help you project costs and figure out how to accumulate money.
+It is in super-secret alpha stealth mode, so it's not packaged properly, lacks tests, and is not extraordinarily user-friendly.
+Yet.

 ## Example